MC2820005/Airline-Reservation-System/README.md

 - Flight tracking based on arrival and departure times.
 - Browsing available flights via their respective departure dates and destinations.
 - Viewing and managing (canceling) reservations.
-This project is being implemented using Java for the backend logic, JavaFX for the graphical user interface, and MySQL for managing the database.
-I am utilizing JDBC to connect Java to MySQL, enabling user authentication, flight bookings, and reservation management.
+This project is being implemented using Java for the backend logic, JavaFX for the graphical user interface, and PostgreSQL for managing the database.
+I am utilizing JDBC to connect Java to PostgreSQL, enabling user authentication, flight bookings, and reservation management.